The History of Neuschwanstein Castle- Schloss Neuschwanstein

 History of Neuschwanstein Castle

-There is no denying that Neuschwanstein Castle fits most people’s stereotypical views of how a castle should look, and this is no accident.
-When King Ludwig II of Bavaria commissioned the castle, he stated in a letter to his dear friend Richard Wagner that he wanted it to be “in the authentic style of the old German knights’ castles” and that he also wished it to be “holy and unapproachable.”
+There is no denying that Neuschwanstein Castle fits most people’s stereotypical views of what a castle should look like, and this is no accident.
+When King Ludwig II of Bavaria commissioned the castle, he stated in a letter to his dear friend Richard Wagner that he wanted it to be “in the authentic style of the old German knights’ castles,” and that it should appear “holy and unapproachable.”

-Wagner himself was also a large part of Ludwig II’s inspiration for Neuschwanstein.
+Wagner himself was also a major inspiration for Ludwig II’s Neuschwanstein.
 Wagner was a composer and theater director whose operas Ludwig II had fallen in love with.
 Neuschwanstein was intended to be a direct homage to Wagner and his works.
-In the same letter as mentioned above, Ludwig II wrote that the castle was to be “a worthy temple for the divine friend” (“divine friend” meaning Wagner).
-Many paintings and frescos inside the castle depict scenes from Wagner’s operas.
+In the same letter mentioned above, Ludwig II wrote that the castle was to be “a worthy temple for the divine friend” (“divine friend” meaning Wagner).
+Many paintings and frescoes inside the castle depict scenes from Wagner’s operas.

 history of schloss neuschwanstein